-Russia (European part, Siberia, Altay mountains, Baikal lake), Europe (Western and Eastern), India, Dominican Republic
+Russia (European part, Siberia, Altay mountains, Baikal lake), Europe (Western and Eastern), India, Indonesia, Mexico, Dominican Republic

 , e-mail: dima [at] waytorussia [dot] net

 Dmitry co-founded Way to Russia with his friend Dan when he was a student at Moscow State University at 2001.
 Since then he's been responsible for every little thing from programming and web-design to promotion and writing.
-Working full-time on Way to Russia, he also has a travel, research, and arts practice (see DeeMeeTree.Com
+Currently Dmitry runs a network science research lab Nodus Labs

 (2000 - present)